Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Introduction

 Some work has been done calculating the cosmological implications of such a mirror sector, particularly in \cite{MTH_Cosmology_Chacko:2018vss}, in addition to earlier work on fully symmetric mirror DM such as \cite{DM_historical1}.
 However, we are only beginning to understand the astrophysical implications of this model.
 Depending on the model parameters, these baryon-like DM particles can form dark galactic disks and coalesce into ``mirror stars'' that fuse mirror nuclei and shine in mirror light.
 These mirror stars would be cohabiting our halo but be largely invisible to us, except for the possibility of faint characteristic optical and X-ray signatures in the presence of mixing between the mirror and SM photons \citep{Curtin:2019ngc, Curtin:2019lhm}.
 (For earlier work on the possibility of dark matter stars, see \citep{Mohapatra:1996yy, Mohapatra:1999ih, Foot:2000vy, Berezhiani:2003xm, Berezhiani:2005vv}.)
 These mirror stars would act like a form of compact dark matter, albeit one with significantly different properties than PBHs.
-LSST should be able to probe the existence and properties of such a mirror star population in our galaxy, independent of any electromagnetic signals they may or may not generate.
-However, the different mass and spatial galactic distributions of mirror stars compared to PBH's change how well LSST will be able to constrain the fraction of our DM halo consisting of mirror stars with microlensing.
+LSST should be able to probe the existence and properties of such a mirror star population in our Galaxy, independent of any electromagnetic signals they may or may not generate.
+However, the different mass and spatial Galactic distributions of mirror stars compared to PBH's change how well LSST will be able to constrain the fraction of our DM halo consisting of mirror stars with microlensing.
+The details of how the properties of the mirror-sector model would connect to the mass and spatial distributions of the mirror stars are complicated and as-yet unsolved \citep{Curtin:2019lhm}.
+Therefore, it is important to formulate model-independent microlensing constraints on DCOs in Galactic distributions that are more general than that of PBHs, so that they might eventually be applied to a variety of Dark Disk models.

 Other exotic compact objects that can appear in new physics models are boson stars \citep{Tkachev:1991ka, Hogan:1988mp, Kolb:1993zz}, including axion stars \citep{Kolb:1993zz, Barranco:2010ib,Eby:2014fya}.
 A wide range of masses are possible for such objects, depending on the parameters of the model in question.
 We also direct the reader to a recent study on the effect of size and density distribution of extended structures on microlensing signals \citep{Croon:2020wpr, Croon:2020ouk}.